-Step 4 (Bob’s vehicle discovers Joe’s vehicle): With the policies and configurations provided by the 5G system, Bob’s vehicle can search for neighbouring UEs/RAN entities or ask the network to provide recommendations for UEs/RAN entities and their NR RF sensing capabilities (e.g., if UE/RAN entity supports sensing service).
-This information would be used to discover other vehicles and RAN entities with NR RF sensors that can support sensing in the area.
+Step 4 (Bob’s vehicle discovers Joe’s vehicle): With the policies and configurations provided by the 5G system, Bob’s vehicle can search for neighbouring UEs/RAN entities or ask the network to provide recommendations for UEs/RAN entities and their 3GPP NR RF sensing capabilities (e.g., if UE/RAN entity supports sensing service).
+This information would be used to discover other vehicles and RAN entities with 3GPP NR RF sensors that can support sensing in the area.
 In this example, Bob's vehicle discovered Joe's vehicle could be useful in providing sensing inputs.

-Step 5 (Bob’s vehicle connects to Joe’s vehicle): Bob's vehicle then establishes 5G communication connection with Joe's vehicle and/or RAN entities as shown in Figure 5.y.3-1.
+Step 5 (Bob’s vehicle connects to Joe’s vehicle): Bob's vehicle then establishes 5G communication connection with Joe's vehicle and/or RAN entities as shown in Figure 5.8.3-1.
 The most suitable 5G communication mode (e.g., broadcast, unicast, etc) is determined by the Bob’s vehicle based on 5G system configuration and policies.

 Step 6 (Bob's vehicle requests sensing info from Joe’s vehicle).
 The request could indicate the information needed to perform sensing, e.g., the additional region to be covered, additional sensing target, synchronization info, etc.

-Step 7 (Joe sends sensing results/sensing measurement data to Bob’s vehicle) Based on the information provided by Bob’s vehicle; Joe sends Bob sensing results identifying objects in its surroundings.
-Joe’s car also supports the capability to forward sensor measurement data so it forwards that also to Bob’s car.
+Step 7 (Joe sends sensing results/sensing measurement data to Bob’s vehicle) Based on the information provided by Bob’s vehicle; Joe sends Bob 3GPP sensing data identifying objects in its surroundings.
+It is important to note that when 3GPP sensing data is shared between Joe and Bob, it is expected to be performed in compliance with operator policy on the use of the operator resources (e.g., licensed/unlicensed spectrum).

-Step 8a (Bob processes sensing data locally) Based on the fact that Bob’s has non-NR sensors (e.g., camera, Lidar), Bob’s car combines the sensing measurement data from Joe’s vehicle with other sensors and displays the sensing results on the application in its autonomous driving application in his car.
+Step 8a (Bob processes 3GPP sensing data locally) Based on the fact that Bob’s has non-3GPP sensors (e.g., camera, Lidar), Bob’s car combines the 3GPP sensing data from Joe’s vehicle with other sensors and displays the sensing results on the application in its autonomous driving application in his car.

-Step 8b (Bob sends NR and non-NR sensing results to 3rd party application) Alternatively, Bob sends sensing results and from the camera and Lidar to a 3rd party application server (through the network) for fusion of the sensing results from and non-Nsensors.
+Step 8b (Bob sends sensing results and non-3GPP sensing data to 3rd party application) Alternatively, Bob sends sensing results and non-3GPPsensing data from the camera and Lidar to a 3rd party application server (through the network) for combination by the 3rd party.
+It is important to note that assistance information is information forwarded alongside the sensing results which provide context to the conditions under which the sensing results were derived.
+This assistance information may be used in scenarios where the sensing result is to be combined with sensing results/sensing data from other sources.
+It should also be noted that in case assistance information is required, this information should be shared with the appropriate consent and permissions and subject to operator policy.

 Figure 5.8.3-1: 5G system assisted automotive maneuvering and navigation